apptik/RHub/README.md

 ## Considerations

-*   RxHub Nodes by default are not type-safe.
-Custom implementations or wrappers of RxHub (prefferably extending AbstractRxHub or DefaultRxHub), might fix this by exposing type-safe getters.
 *   Using emit() interfere with original streams and might break those, thus its usage is not encouraged.
 Using RxHub in fully reactive code emit should be disabled or removed.
 *   ObservableRef node type is not really unsubscribed form the original source,